RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > Internally it checks using `CBaseClient:IsConnected()` to see if a client is empty or not!

+> [!WARNING]
+> I highly discurrage enabling this as it removes any IsValid checks possibly exposing garbage or resulting in crashes when calling any functions on Empty slots!<br>
+> If you want to use a function on a Empty but not Invalid client please open a issue and request that the function supports that.<br>

 #### holylib_gameserver_maxplayers (default `128`)
 The amount of max players a server can have.<br>